We caught the ferry from Denmark to Norway- here’s everything we learned! You can watch the video below.

 - small trailer up to 5m €107

-For a two hour ferry, it’s ridiculously expensive.
+For a two hour ferry, it’s ridiculously expensive, but then it’s tough to travel to Norway on a budget (see how expensive our trip was here).
 We only booked it a couple of weeks in advance as we were waiting for Jade’s college to confirm her show dates, so we knew when she needed to fly home.
 You could definitely save some money by being more organised and booking in advance!
 Obviously, not having a trailer helps lower the cost too- no shock there!

 What’s Hirtshals like?

 Hirtshals is very small- there’s not a whole lot to do so don’t turn up crazy early.
 On the outskirts is a huge petrol station with a cafe and play area for the kids.
 There’s also a motorhome service point here, which is useful to use so you don’t need to find places on your first day in Norway.